The Mansion’s Twins

 Four out of Five Stars

-Guest review contributed by abOOkishOwl.
+This guest review was contributed by abOOkishOwl.
 Sprinkled around this blog’s book reviews are book quotes and original pictures, and the author is a self-professed book geek.